cloudevents/spec/community/open-source.md

 - [CloudEvents.NET](https://github.com/aliencube/CloudEvents.NET): is a .NET
-  implementation of the CloudEvents [spec](../spec.md) and [HTTP transport binding](../http-transport-binding.md).
+  implementation of the CloudEvents [spec](../spec.md) and [HTTP protocol binding](../http-protocol-binding.md).
 It has been released to [nuget.org](https://www.nuget.org/packages?q=Aliencube.CloudEventsNet).
 It also contains some app [samples](https://github.com/aliencube/CloudEvents.NET/tree/master/sample)